-As the UK reaches the end of the transition period, it’s essential that businesses know how they’ll be affected by changes to the way they trade and operate.
+Now that the transition period has come to an end, it’s essential that businesses know how they are now affected by the new changes to the way they trade and operate.

-For many businesses, big and small, cutting through the masses of information is the first hurdle, so we've compiled the key bits of information to best let you know how you might be affected and how to prepare your business for the upcoming changes.
+For many businesses, big and small, cutting through the masses of information is the first hurdle, so we've compiled the key bits of information to best let you know how you might be affected and how to ensure your business is best equipped to handle these changes.

 What we know about Brexit so far, and why it’s important to stay informed

-There will be changes in the following five areas:
+There are changes to the following five areas: